integr8ly/integreatly-operator/README.md

 Within a few minutes, the Integreatly operator should be visible in the OperatorHub (`Catalog > OperatorHub`).
 To create a new subscription, click on the Install button, choose to install the operator in the created namespace and keep the approval strategy on automatic.

-Once the subscription shows a status of `installed`, a new Integreatly `Installation` custom resource can be created which will begin to install the supported products.
+Once the subscription shows a status of `installed`, a new `RHMI` custom resource can be created which will begin to install the supported products.

-In `Catalog > Developer Catalog`, choose the Integreatly Installation and click create.
-An example installation CR can be found below:
+In `Catalog > Developer Catalog`, choose the RHMI Installation and click create.
+An example RHMI CR can be found below:

 ```yml
 apiVersion: integreatly.org/v1alpha1